Kishore2o/Cryptography---19CS412-classical-techqniques/README.md

-# Cryptography---19CS412-classical-techqniques
-# Caeser Cipher

-## NAME : KISHORE S
+## NAME : Kishore S
 ## REG NO : 212222240050
+# Hill Cipher
+Hill Cipher using with different key values

 # AIM:

-To encrypt and decrypt the given message by using Ceaser Cipher encryption algorithm.
+To develop a simple C program to implement Hill Cipher.

 ## DESIGN STEPS:

 ### Step 1:

-Design of Caeser Cipher algorithnm
+Design of Hill Cipher algorithnm

 ### Step 2: